 ‘The Song Between Worlds’ (free to read via the link) in Slate.com for Future Tense Fiction (a series of short stories from Future Tense and Arizona State University’s Center for Science and the Imagination about how technology and science will change our lives): A story following the dovetailing paths of a young one-percenter space tourist and an indigenous Martian ‘shepherd’ in the desert of settled Mars, where the traditional ‘silent song’ of the shepherds proves a more elusive art form than expected.

 ‘Kali_Na’ in Navah Wolfe and Dominik Parisien’s The Mythic Dream (Gallery/Saga Press): My first published cyberpunk story, set in a future megacity sprawl in Bengal, about a young scrap-scavenger who witnesses the epochal birth of an AI goddess in a public Virtual Reality domain, and finds an unlikely inspiration for resistance in the long infowar against fascist troll armies, the self-declared protectors of India’s sacred virtual estate.
 Inspired by (some of) the creation myths of the goddess Kali.
+Members of the SFWA can read the story for nominating purposes on the SFWA Forum.

 ‘A Shade of Dusk’ in Ellen Datlow’s Echoes: The Saga Anthology of Ghost Stories (Gallery/Saga Press): And last but not least, my first published ghost story, a tale sprung from the loneliness of an elderly Bengali woman writing through her fears and memories in the darkness of the power cuts (i.e. ‘load sheddings’) that plagued 1990s Calcutta.
 Like all ghost stories, it’s about death–the gendered fear and expectations of bodies and their fragility, the knots that snare extended familial love, the shadows cast by our fear of mortality.